beegal/docker-images/README.md

 # docker-images
-Docker composed images used by beegal org
+Docker images used by beegal org